Close Banner

 Character Greetings

 Rides are subject to closure at any time.
 For a list of refurbishments during your specific dates, please see our full list of Disney World ride closures.
-Mickey's PhilharMagic, Carousel of Progress and the Enchanted Tiki Room are closed during the party.
-Here's which attractions are available for 2023:
+Mickey's PhilharMagic, Carousel of Progress, Jungle Cruise and the Enchanted Tiki Room are usually closed during the party.
+These attractions were listed as available in 2024.
+We expect these to be open during 2025's event, as well:

 Adventureland: